MaastrichtU-IDS/cohort-explorer/README.md

 ## ☑️ To do

-*   [ ] Integrate LUCE blockchain component.
-Should it be deployed separately, or as a service in the `docker-compose.yml`?
+*   [ ] Integrate the LUCE blockchain component for data sharing consent:
+    *   [ ] We will store blockchain addresses, handle authentication, and add the UI elements directly in the Cohort Explorer (we can even store private keys or do wallet stuff there too if needed)
+    *   [ ] But we need to be able to query the blockchain easily through an API from our system (a basic HTTP OpenAPI would suffice, e.g. built with [FastAPI](https://fastapi.tiangolo.com))

 ## 🧑‍💻 Development